aaliyan1230/aaliyan1230/README.md

 - 🔭 I’m currently working on Web technologies and frameworks.
 - 🌱 I’m currently learning MERN stack.
-- 🤔 My interests are Full stack software development, Machine Learning, Cyber Security.
+- 🤔 My interests are Full stack software development, Cloud Computing, Cyber Security.
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering from NEDUET.
 - 👨‍💻 I’m looking to collaborate on Machine Learning.
 - 💬 Ask me about competitive programming, I love to answer!.